Allied occupation of Iceland: Outcome

 Britain invaded to forestall a German occupation, to provide a base for naval and air patrols, and to protect merchant shipping lanes from North America to Europe.
 In this the invasion and occupation was successful.
-However, the presence of British, Canadian, and US troops had a lasting impact on the country.
+The presence of British, Canadian, and US troops had a lasting impact on the country.
+Foreign troop numbers over the period of occupation were as follows: